chrultrabook/docs/src/docs/firmware/about.md

 * Essentially turns your ChromeOS device into a "regular" PC / laptop

 ::: tip
-The (UEFI) Full ROM firmware is the best option for all users who no longer need/want to run ChromeOS (ie, want to run Linux/Windows/macOS exclusively), and who don't mind disabling write-protection on their device
+The (UEFI) Full ROM firmware is the best option for all users who no longer need/want to run ChromeOS (ie, want to run Linux/Windows/macOS exclusively), and who don't mind disabling write-protection on their device.
 :::